superguigui/dotfiles/README.md

 # dotfiles
-My config for OSX
+My config for OSX.

-Don't use the install script for now
+Don't use any scripts for now.